phplaboratory/smithtek-nodered-duty-standby/README.md

 }
 ```

 * __senseFlow__: This is the command to indicate that flow has been sensed.
+True indicates flow has been detected.
 It has the format of:
 ```
 {
   payload:{